 COSTS

-The fees and expenses of the Facilitator and workshop site costs, if any, shall be paid for by shared equally by the City and the Contractor as set forth in the Party Agreement.
+The fees and expenses of the facilitator and workshop site costs, if any, shall be paid for by the City as set forth in the third-party agreement.

-The Contractor shall pay the invoices of the Facilitator and/or workshop site costs after approval by both parties.
-Upon receipt of satisfactory evidence of payment of the invoices of the Facilitator by the Contractor, the City will then reimburse the Contractor for 50% of such invoices from a fixed cash allowance included as a bid item in the Bid Prices.
+Each project will have an allowance amount based on its partnering level.
+The allowance will cover both the City and contractor’s portion of the partnering costs.
+The Contractor shall pay the invoices of the facilitator and/or workshop site costs after approval by both parties.
+Upon receipt of satisfactory evidence of payment of facilitator invoices by the Contractor, the City will then reimburse the Contractor for such invoices from a fixed cash allowance included as a bid item in the bid prices.
 No mark-up, overhead or other fees shall be added to the partnering costs.
-If the total cost of the partnering differs from the allowance amount, the Contract Sum shall be adjusted by Change Order for the difference between the tota actual cost and the amount included in the Bid, as an additional amount due the Contractor or a credit to the City, as appropriate.
-If the Contractor fails or refuses to pay the Facilitator invoices, the City may pay such invoices and deduct the Contractor’s portion from any amount that is due or may become due under the Contract.
+If the total cost of the partnering differs from the allowance amount, the contract sum shall be adjusted by change order for the difference between the actual cost and the amount included in the bid, as an additional amount due the Contractor or a credit to the City, as appropriate.
+If the Contractor fails or refuses to pay the facilitator invoices, the City may pay such invoices and deduct the Contractor’s portion from any amount that is due or may become due under the contract.

-With the exception of the Facilitators fees and workshop site costs described in subparagraph A above, all costs associated with the Partnering workshops and sessions, partnering evaluation surveys, or partnering skills trainings are deemed to be included in the Bid Prices.
+With the exception of the facilitator’s fees and workshop site costs described in subparagraph A above, all costs associated with the partnering workshops and sessions, partnering evaluation surveys, or partnering skills trainings are deemed to be included in the bid prices.

 PRODUCTS (Not Used)